chadmandoo/My-PHP-Design-Patterns/README.md

 ## Decorator Pattern
 Example of a Decorator pattern using a Weapon and Damage modifiers as examples.

+## Factory Pattern
+Example of using a Factory Pattern for object creation.

 ## Observer Pattern
 This is located in src/Observer and shows the benefits of using an Observer pattern.
 The example is taken from Head First Design